stevemazanec/Burger/README.md

 A full stack app using express, node, handlebars, MySQL, jQuery, CSS, and more that allows users to create and update data that's stored in MySQL.
+The live version can be viewed at https://obscure-temple-16866.herokuapp.com/